 The Context Your Team Needs

-Resource tagging is the primary context communication method in the Cloud but many organizations struggle to define the terms and a model to describe and analyze their Cloud deployments.
-The k9 Security Guide to Tagging Cloud Deployments helps technology teams tag Cloud application and infrastructure resources with the context needed to manage, operate, and secure those resources effectively.
+Resource tagging is the primary context communication method in the Cloud.
+But many organizations struggle to define the terms and a model to describe and analyze their Cloud deployments.
+The k9 Security Cloud Tagging Guide provides a model for technology teams to tag Cloud application and infrastructure resources with the context needed to manage, operate, and secure those resources effectively.

 With this information, Development, Operations, Finance, Security, Audit, and Risk Management personnel can collaborate efficiently and answer many of their own questions without resorting to time and attention consuming meetings and chats.